-Question Response to Concept Plan Proposal Additional Comment on Care Precinct Stage Proposal How is the impact of the new development on the heritage significance of the item or area to be minimised?
-Glentworth House and the Chapel at as having significant historic, aesthetic, social and technical heritage value.
-The design of the Concept Plan has considered these values and the impact of the new development has been minimised by • redefining the setting of these heritage items with the creation of a communal garden space to their north and east • continuing adaptive re-use and conservation of the identified heritage items • maintaining the recently established building scale along Victoria Street • limiting the predominant height of the new buildings to that of the eaves of Glentworth House and the Chapel, with only minor elements projecting above this height • concentrating taller buildings in the centre of the site • framing views of the Chapel's stained glass window between the two proposed new buildings in the Heritage Precinct • minImising intervention in the fabric of the heritage listed buildings The impact of this development has been minimised by creating the view lines shown in Figure 3.2.
+Question Response to Concept Plan Proposal Additional Comment on the Village Green Precinct Stage Proposal How is the impact of the new development on the heritage significance of the item or area to be minimised?
+Glentworth House and the Chapel at Cardinal Freeman Village have been identified as having significant historic, aesthetic, social and technical heritage value.
+The design of the Concept Plan has considered these values and the impact of the new development has been minimised by redefining the setting of these heritage items with the creation of a communal garden space to their north and east continuing adaptive re-use and conservation of the identified heritage items maintaining the recently established building scale along Victoria Street limiting the predominant height of the new buildings to that of the eaves of Glentworth House and the Chapel, with only minor elements projecting above this height concentrating taller buildings in the centre of the site framing views of the Chapel's stained glass window between the two proposed new buildings in the Heritage Precinct minimising intervention in the fabric of the heritage listed buildings The impact of the proposed new shade structure, located in the open space north of the Chapel, has been minimised by its design as a free standing, light weight, highly transparent structure.
+It is a reversible addition to the space.
 Why is the new development required to be adjacent to a heritage item?
 Glentworth House and the Chapel are located within the established Cardinal Freeman Village.
 The proposed refurbishment and expansion of this facility is therefore adjacent to these items.
 The proposed development is being undertaken in order to reverse the piecemeal site development of the 1970s and 1980s era and to restore clarity and logic to the operation of the site as an aged care facility.
-The Care Precinct development is separated from the Chapel and Glentworth House, visually and physically, by the intervening open space of the Village Green and the buildings adjoining it.
+The provision of adequate sun protection is considered an essential part of the community open space.
 How does the curtilage allowed around the heritage item contribute to the retention of its heritage significance?
 The Cardinal Freeman Village Heritage Precinct Conservation Management Plan, that accompanies this application, identifies the minimum curtilage for Glentworth House and the Chapel.
 The proposed development respects the identified curtilage.
-The Care Precinct is located outside this curtilage.
+The proposed shade structure is located at the rear of the Chapel, outside the identified heritage curtilage.
+It has no impact on the public presentation of the Chapel or Glentworth House.